libsdl-org/SDL/README-macosx.txt

 	sudo make install

-You can also build SDL as a Universal library (a single binary for both PowerPC and Intel architectures), on Mac OS X 10.4 and newer, by using the fatbuild.sh script in build-scripts:
+You can also build SDL as a Universal library (a single binary for both 32-bit and 64-bit Intel architectures), on Mac OS X 10.7 and newer, by using the fatbuild.sh script in build-scripts:
 	sh build-scripts/fatbuild.sh
 	sudo build-scripts/fatbuild.sh install
-This script builds SDL with 10.2 ABI compatibility on PowerPC and 10.4 ABI compatibility on Intel architectures.
+This script builds SDL with 10.5 ABI compatibility on i386 and 10.6 ABI compatibility on x86_64 architectures.
 For best compatibility you should compile your application the same way.
 A script which wraps gcc to make this easy is provided in test/gcc-fat.sh

+Please note that building SDL requires at least the 10.7 SDK (even if you target back to 10.5 systems).
+PowerPC support for Mac OS X has been officially dropped as of SDL 2.0.2.

 To use the library once it's built, you essential have two possibilities: use the traditional autoconf/automake/make method, or use Xcode.